JustinGOSSES/justingosses-website/data/authors/default.md

 - <a href="#community-involvement">Community Involvement</a>

-## Interests:
+### Interests:
-- Things that could exist but don't yet.
+- Things that could exist but don't yet
+- Natural Language Processing
 - Open source geospatial tools
-- Things at the intersection of geology & code.
-- Natural Language Processing
 - Water based things like kayaking and paddle boarding.
 Also small web-based services that help me decide when and where to go.
+- Things at the intersection of geology & code
 - Sharing at Scale:
     - This includes questions like open data interface design; code citation tooling as a way to change its perceived value; group membership and behaviors in open source that impact how science gets done; different incentives between inner source and open source; platform and tooling effects on code sharing; and code dependencies as reusable metadata and a metaphor for developer skills.